 #

-By default, the state of all smart objects is public in the sense that any user can call the computer.sync
+By default, the state of an on-chain object is public in the sense that any user can compute its state by using computer.sync

 property to an array of public keys.
 If _readers

-is assigned, the meta-data on the transaction is encrypted using a combination of AES and ECIES.
-Only the specified readers can decrypt an encrypted object using the computer.sync
+is assigned, the meta-data on the transaction is encrypted using a combination of AES and ECIES so that only the specified readers have read access.

-For example, if we want to ensure that only people invited to the chat can read the messages, we can update our example code as follows:
+For example, to ensure that only people invited to the chat can read the messages, you can update our example code as follows:

 class Chat extends Contract {